status-im/infra-role-github-webhook/README.md

 * `github_wehbook_service_user_groups` - Modify list of groups of service user.
 * `github_webhook_service_user_uid` - Change UID of service user to match repo user.
 * `github_webhook_post_command` - Command to execute after webhook request is received.
+* `github_webhook_instances` - List of all webhook instances the webhook request should go to.